 |E-Media: Desktop (includes "simple" spreadsheets)

-a "user interface."
+not provide a "user interface."
 Similarly, a Microsoft Excel file may contain

 ||Content-only website utilizing native SharePoint functionality.

 |Computer-Based Training (CBT)

 ||CBT's are EPRI training products that EPRI uses to assist with technology

 transfer.
 CBT's are developed in either Adobe Captivate, Articulate Storyline